Code Compliance Certificate

 - Enables the value of the building work to be reflected in the property valuation.

 A Building Compliance Authority must decide whether to issue a Code Compliance Certificate to which a Building Consent relates within two years of granting a building consent.
 If an applicant is unable to complete building work within this timeframe then they may ask for an extension of this time.

 Having building work for which a Code Compliance Certificate has not or cannot be issued may adversely affect insurance cover and/or property sale prospects.

-You must apply for a Code Compliance Certificate when work is completed
+Applying for a Code Compliance Certificate

 In a lot of cases, applicants are unaware that they need to apply to the Building Consent Authority that issued their Building Consent for a Code Compliance Certificate once their building work is completed.

 A Code Compliance Certificate Application form is included with the building consent documentation when a Building Consent has been granted.
 A CCC application form can also be obtained by printing off the form from the Building Forms link below.
 When applying for a Code Compliance Certificate, complete the application form and submit it to Council’s Customer Services Centre.

 At the same time book an appointment for the final site inspection.
 Ensure you book a final inspection as they require more time than a standard inspection by phoning Council's Inspection Booking Hotline on (04) 237 3844.

 Prior to booking this Final Inspection, you must ensure that:

 - All stamped and consented documents including any amendments are on site for the Final Inspection.